djalbat/the-occam-user-manual/content/writing-with-highmark.md

 </p>
 ```

-In fact these days these kinds of elements, the ones that intimate style that is, have all been deprecated in favour of elements that convey meaning.
+These days such elements, the ones that intimate style that is, have been deprecated in favour of elements that convey meaning.
-Here is the HTML that would be used today, with the modern `strong` and `em` elements replacing the `b` and `i` elements.
+Here is the HTML that would be used today.
-Here `em` here stands for emphasis;
+Here `em` here stands for emphasis, by the way:

 ```
 <p>